-The service was aware of the needs of the local population and took those these into account in how the practice was run.
+The service was aware of the needs of the local population and took these into account in how the practice was run.

+Summary of findings

 Patients could access treatment and urgent and emergency care when required.
-The practice provided patients with written information in language they could understand and had access to telephone interpreter services when required.
-The practice had ground floor treatment rooms and level access into the building for patients with mobility difficulties and families with prams and pushchairs.
+The practice provided patients access to telephone interpreter services when required.

+The practice had three ground floor treatment rooms and level access into the building for patients with mobility difficulties and families with prams and pushchairs.
-Are services well-led?